Transpoze/F1tenth/f1tenth_obstacle_avoidance/README.md

 Second, 2-D Lidar cannot detect "overhanging obstacles" effectively.
 For instance, as for a table with 4 legs, Lidar cannot see the board above, but only the legs, which might cause miss detection.
 Depth camera solve this problem by providing point cloud reflecting the "real world".

-Third, in general, to build a valid occupancy grid map, there are three steps:
+Third, in general, to build a valid occupancy grid map, there are four steps:
 1. Use RANSAC algorithm on ZED camera 3-D point cloud for ground segmentation.
 This is a robust method for regression.
 2. Compress the ZED 3-D point cloud onto the ground plane by putting a threshold on the heights.
 3. Transform compressed 2-D point cloud from ZED camera and data from Lidar into occupancy grid map respectively.
 Occupancy grid map is composed of grids in 3 status, i.e. occupied, free, unknow.
 Given the measurement data, each status corresponds to a weight, which can be calculated basing on Bayes rule.
 The map is essentially a discrete probability map representing the how likely a certain grid is occupied.